cosimg/cosimg.github.io/_posts/2019-10-30-publications.markdown

 fig-caption: # Add figcaption (optional)
 tags: [publications]
 ---

-Publications on conflict simulation by the conflict simulation group:
+**Publications**

+This section covers the ***Occasional Papers series*** and other publications by members of the Conflict Simulation Group.

+***Occasional Papers***

+Over the past decade the Conflict Simulation Group has used a variety of wargames in class.
+The Occasional Papers series is primarily intended to publish these together with any other material that might be interesting for other wargamers.
+Publications will usually be accompanied by a blog entry offering further explanations and in some cases further material.

+Please note that copies produced for online retailers outside Germany will be in black&white only.

+***Occasional Papers no 1***:

+Wintjes, J. and Pielström, S. 2022.
+Sussex Sorrows.
+A set of Kriegsspiel rules including the supplements Doom of Eastbourne and Useful Idiots And Insufferable Geniuses.
+Norderstedt: BoD.

+For additional information see the relevant [blog entry](https://cosimg.github.io/blog/2022/12/15/How-to-run-a-Kriegsspiel.html).

+***Occasional Papers no 2***:

-- Wintjes, J. and Pielström, S. (in preparation).
+Wintjes, J. and Pielström, S. (in preparation).
 La Pluie de Balles – Invasion Scare as Conflict Simulation.

+Other Publications on conflict simulation by members of the Conflict Simulation Group:

+**Publications on conflict simulation by the conflict simulation group:**

 - Wintjes, J. (2022).
 A School for War – A Brief History of the Prussian Kriegsspiel, in: C. Turnitsa/C. Blais/A. Tolk (eds.). *Simulation and Wargaming*, Hoboken: Wiley,  25-64.